About Remote Sensing: Working with Imagery and LiDAR

 This two-day workshop is designed as an introduction into remote sensing and provide experience working with and analyzing imagery and LiDAR data.
 The following descriptions explain what each day of the workshop will cover.
-Students may register for either day to practice with a specific data type, but both days provide a well-rounded foundation into remote sensing.
+Both days provide a well-rounded foundation into remote sensing.

 First Day: Working with Imagery